Calculation of Armstrong Number in Python

 Learn with an interactive course and practical hands-on labs

-• An Armstrong Number is a type of number in which the sum of its digits, each raised to the power of the number of digits, equals the number itself.
+An Armstrong number in Python is a number that is equal to the sum of its digits, with each digit raised to the power of the total number of digits in the number.
+This means the number itself matches the special calculation done using its digits.

 Mathematical Representation of Armstrong Number